apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/wp8/upgrading.md

 # Upgrading Windows Phone

-This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to modify Windows Phone projects, both versions 7 and 8, to upgrade from older versions of Cordova.
+This guide shows how to modify Windows Phone projects, both versions 7 and 8, to upgrade from older versions of Cordova.
 Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
 See The Command-Line Interface for information how to update the version of the CLI.
-The following section <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to upgrade from non-CLI projects.
+The following section shows how to upgrade from non-CLI projects.

 ## Upgrade to 3.2.0 from 3.1.0

 For projects that were created with the cordova CLI:

 1. Update the `cordova` CLI version.
-See <a href="../../cli/index.html">The Command-Line Interface</a>.
+See The Command-Line Interface.

 2. Run `cordova platform update wp8` (or `wp7`, per the platforms you added to your project).